houen/www.houen.net/README.md

 ### Tools
 #### Clipboard history
+> Use a clipboard history manager.
+Even if you think you do not need it.
+Try it out for two weeks.

-I originally stumbled upon this as [advice given by Jeff Atwood](https://lifehacker.com/5950386/im-jeff-atwood-founder-of-stack-exchange-and-this-is-how-i-work), the founder of Stack Overflow.
+I originally stumbled upon the advice of using a clipboard history manager [from an interview with Jeff Atwood](https://lifehacker.com/5950386/im-jeff-atwood-founder-of-stack-exchange-and-this-is-how-i-work), the founder of Stack Overflow.

 I had never used a Clipboard history app before.
 Now, 3 years later, I would not want to code without it.

 The best one (as far as I know) for OSX is [Alfred with the Powerpack addon](https://www.alfredapp.com/).